What testing options are available on campus?

 What should I do if I am presenting the symptoms of coronavirus?

-Students experiencing COVID symptoms should call Student Health Services (SHS) at 504.865.3326 for a telephone screening, available Monday – Friday from 8:30 a.m. – 4:45 p.m.
-After hours and on weekends, students can call the Ochsner COVID info hotline 24/7 at 844.888.2772.
-When you complete a phone consultation, the health care provider will determine if a COVID test is recommended and direct you to a testing location, available at Student Health Services or nearby urgent care centers.
-If you receive a positive COVID-19 test result, please contact SHS immediately.
+Students experiencing COVID symptoms can call Student Health Services (SHS) at 504.865.3326 for a telephone screening, available Monday – Friday from 8:30 a.m. – 4:45 p.m.
+After hours and on weekends, students can access virtual care options.

 Faculty and staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area and leave the office.
-You can contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or contact your preferred medical provider for additional guidance.
-Your identifying and medical information will be kept confidential.
+Contact your preferred medical provider for additional guidance.

 Visit the Louisiana Department of Health for more information on FREE monoclonal antibody treatments.